mdhuilee/Projects/Database with R/readme.md

 ```

+### Output

-* Table 1.
+#### Table 1.
 Proportion of pitches that are "called strikes" among all pitches outside the strikezone.

 | # Called Strikes| # Pitches| Called strikes %|
 |----------------:|---------:|----------------:|
 |              189|      1604|        0.1178304|

-* Table 2.
+#### Table 2.
 Proportion of pitches that are "called strikes" among all pitches outside the strikezone by count.

 |Count | # Called Strikes| # Pitches| Called strikes %|
 |:-----|----------------:|---------:|----------------:|